Web Site Terms of Service

 The server is designed first and foremost to host and serve university web pages, however, we do also host some web applications.
 Web Services manages these applications in order to ensure that all security measures are being established.
 Development of applications that require database access is restricted to within the Web Services and IT departments.

-Web Services supports the following web development and FTP software: Cascade Server, Dreamweaver, and Windows FTP.
-Although use of other software is not prohibited, Web Services cannot offer support for any other software, including Publisher, FrontPage, and others.
+Web Services supports Cascade Server as the official tool for setting up and maintaining a Tarleton website.
+Although use of other software is not prohibited, Web Services cannot offer support for any other software, including Dreamweaver, Windows FTP, Publisher, FrontPage, and others.

-Each department, program, and organization must have a designated person to make website updates on a regular basis, with that person's name and email displayed in the footer of the website.
+Each department, program, organization, and faculty website must have a designated person to make content updates on a regular basis, with that person's name and email displayed in the footer of the website.
 Web Services will provide training to designated web updaters.

 Tarleton reserves the right to archive and remove sites on the university web server that have been abandoned.
-Abandoned sites are defined as those sites which have not been edited or updated in two years or more and which contain content that is patently wrong or out of date.
+Abandoned sites are defined as those sites which have not been edited or updated in 1 year or more and which contain content that is patently wrong or out of date.
 Web Services will check for outdated websites on a continual basis.
-The University Web Services department also reserves the right, when necessary, to archive and remove web sites when a complaint has been made about a site and the official directory owner cannot be contacted or has left the university.
-The University Web Services department will make reasonable efforts to contact site owners in such cases; however these apparently abandoned web sites may be removed in any case without notice after two years of inactivity.
+The University Web Services department also reserves the right, when necessary, to archive and/or remove web sites when a complaint or security incident has been identified.
+The University Web Services department will make reasonable efforts to contact site owners in such cases; however apparently abandoned web sites may be removed in any case without notice after one year of inactivity.

 The University Web Services department realizes that organizations often wish to move their web presence off of the server and onto their own hosts.
 This process has historically not been coordinated, resulting in dozens of abandoned directories on the server.
 Many of these directories contain out-of-date information, others have placeholder information linking to the new site, and others use "meta" refresh tags to automatically send the visitor to the new location.